-Thousands of terabytes of data is generated every day.
-This data has been stored in different formats depending upon the application.
-Using this data, we are building tens of thousands of machine learning and deep learning models every day to solve the real-world problems.
+Thousands of terabytes of data are generated every day.
+This data has been stored in different formats depending on the application.
+Using this data, we are building tens of thousands of machine learning and deep learning models every day to solve real-world problems.
 XML format is also a data formatting way in which the data is stored.
 This tutorial is about How to read an XML File in Python.
-But first lets have a brief introduction about what is XML?
+But first, let’s have a brief introduction about what is XML.

-Read data from XML file using Minimal Document Object Model (DOM)
+Read data from XML files using the Minimal Document Object Model (DOM)

 from xml.dom import minidom